“So what’s your rate?”

 Drop your email below and I'll not only send you a template for this, but for everything else I've used to grow my business.

-Enter your email address in the bottom right to GET YOUR FREE CALCULATOR NOW
+Enter your email address below to GET YOUR FREE CALCULATOR NOW.

 You’re not gonna be that writer who provides thousands of dollars in value but gets paid a few dozen bucks.

 As you sit on the phone considering these options the silence stretches.

 The client is waiting for your answer and you, well, you’ve hesitated.

 It might have been only a few seconds, but with each passing moment, the panic you feel deepens.
 You know you’ve got to respond soon or you’re going to look like a fool.

 So you blurt the first number that comes into your head.

 “Er….
 Maybe $500?
 How does that fit with your budget?”